FRC2706/MergeData/README.md

 # MergeData
-We mergin' the data fr.
+Robot scouting app developed by FRC Team 2706 Merge Robotics.

-A scouting app developed by FRC Team 2706 Merge Robotics.
+<br>Now featuring... a working Google Sheets integration!!!

 ## Documentation
-we will update this as we work on stuff
+Coming soon <sup>TM</sup>

 ## License
 This project is under the Apache 2.0 license, please read the `LICENSE` file for more information.